ManuGithubSteam/LinJarK/README.md

 Goal
 ====
 - Add missing words to the German open source language model.
-- Write the scripts for the backend.
+- Write the scripts for the backend functions.
 - Write Scenarios for Simon to use the backend-scripts and the model.
 - Raise awareness of free, open source GERMAN speech recognition.